By Nichole Fratangelo | 03/11/2015 - 10:24

 A 52-year-old woman was taken into custody Monday morning in Chicago after slashing her 7-month-old granddaughter's neck with a circular saw.

 By Cristina Arreola | 09/20/2013 - 14:42

-We couldn't have been more excited to learn that this fall marks the season with the highest representation of Latinos on TV!
-While Latinos and Latinas have certainly been undercast on TV shows for decades, culturally-vibrant Hispanic cities around the United States have served as the backdrop for some amazing shows.
-Here are 7 shows that are currently set in a Latino hotspot:
+While Latinos and Latinas have certainly been undercast on TV shows for decades, culturally-vibrant Hispanic cities around the United States have served as the backdrop for some amazing shows recently.
+Here are 7 that center around a Latino hotspot: